Niagara Transit

-Niagara Region Transit is a regional public transit system operating in the Niagara Region of Ontario.
-Initial service commenced on September 12, 2011 and consisted of inter-municipal routes.
-In January 2023, Niagara Region Transit assumed the operations of Welland Transit, St. Catharines Transit, and Niagara Falls Transit to form a single unified local transit service for the entire Niagara Region.
+Niagara Transit (formerly Niagara Region Transit) is a regional public transit system operating in the Niagara Region of Ontario.
+Initial service commenced on September 12, 2011, and consisted solely of inter-municipal routes.
+In January 2023, Niagara Region Transit assumed the operations of the three local systems within the Region; Welland Transit, Fort Erie Transit, St. Catharines Transit, and Niagara Falls Transit to form a single unified transit service for both local and intermunicipal trips across Niagara Region.

-Service commenced the morning of September 12, 2011, and costs $6 per intercity trip, including transfer between two local municipal transit services.
-The service cost $5 for the first six months.

-A regional paratransit service, Niagara Specialized Transit, has been in operation since November 2006 and operated by Canadian Red Cross.

-In August 2020, a two-year pilot was launched to provide on-demand service for Grimsby, Lincoln, Pelham, Wainfleet and West Lincoln.

 History

+Initial intercity-only services

 Prior to the creation of Niagara Region Transit, inter-municipal transit in the Niagara Region was provided exclusively by local transit agencies which provided inconsistent services between local municipalities such as Welland Transit which operated a "link" route between Welland and Thorold or Niagara Falls Transit which operated a similar route between Fort Erie and Niagara Falls.
-On September 12, 2011, Niagara Region Transit began operating a network of 3 routes providing service between Welland, St. Catharines, and Niagara Falls as a temporary pilot project.
+On September 12, 2011, Niagara Region Transit began operating a network of three routes providing service between Welland, St. Catharines, and Niagara Falls as a temporary pilot project.
 This plan also included additional funding for existing link services between Niagara Falls and Fort Erie in addition to Welland and Port Colborne.
-This marked the first time since 1959 that a single transit agency was providing inter-municipal transit service across Niagara.

 In March 2017, Niagara's Transportation Master Plan identified a lack of integrated regional transit as being one of the main obstacles preventing regular GO Train service to St. Catharines and Niagara Falls.
-The master plan proposed merging the services and operations of the region's three largest transit agencies (St. Catharines Transit, Niagara Falls Transit, and Welland Transit) into those of Niagara Region Transit.
+The master plan proposed merging the services and operations of the region's three largest transit agencies into those of Niagara Region Transit.
 In December 2021, the plan was approved by the required triple majority as it was supported by a majority of Niagara's municipalities representing a majority of the regional population.

-On January 1st, 2023, Niagara Region Transit began operating local transit services in St Catharines, Niagara Falls, and Welland.
-Services remained largely unchanged with the exception of extended service hours and changes to the fare structure.
-Although local transit agencies transferred their fleets to Niagara Region Transit, most of the buses continue to use the livery of their respective former local transit agency.

-Routes

-Routes were updated as of September, 2018.

-Roster

-All NRT buses are equipped with bike racks.

-As of February 2023, the vast majority of Niagara Region Transit's fleet that was acquired from Welland Transit, Niagara Falls Transit, and St. Catharines Transit has yet to be converted to the new livery and so the buses continue to use their respective former local transit agency's livery.
+Full amalgamation of transit services

+On January 1, 2023, Niagara Region Transit assumed the operations of Niagara Falls Transit and started providing local service to Niagara Falls, Welland, Fort Erie, Thorold, and St. Catharines.
+Local passes stopped being sold in December 2022 due to the anticipated consolidation of services.
+Some fareboxes were replaced in order to use magnetic stripe technology.
+Fares were unified across municipalities into a single $3 flat fare.
+Niagara Region Transit has an ageing fleet of buses and significant capital is needed to replace them.
+In 2023, there was a labour strike by employees.

+In 2024, a rebranding to Niagara Transit was approved by the transit commission board.
+The rebranding was officially launched on March 12, 2025, though rebranded buses have been circulating throughout Welland and Niagara Falls since November 2024.